amanb2000/Mind_over_Music/README.md

 This work was presented at IEEE Sensors 2020 ([link](https://archive.org/details/pid-6601141)):

-<a id="1">[1]</a>
-A. Bhargava, K. O'Shaughnessy, and S. Mann,
-"A Novel Approach to EEG Neurofeedback via Reinforcement Learning", *Proc.
-IEEE Sensors, 2020*.

 **Note that certain key pieces of proprietary InteraXon code that enable one to directly connect to a Muse 2 headset via BLE have been removed due to non-disclosure agreement.*